 Babies under 12 months of age should not consume almond milk.
-If your baby is older than 12 months, and is allergic or intolerant to cow’s milk, then consult a pediatrician before considering almond milk as a staple alternative.
+If your baby is older than 12 months and is allergic or intolerant to cow’s milk, consult a pediatrician before considering plant-based almond milk as a staple alternative.

 Tips To Select And Store Almonds

 Follow these simple tips to select and store almonds.